ROME: Robustifying Memory-Efficient NAS via Topology Disentanglement and Gradient Accumulation: Ablation Study

-\textbf{Component analysis for the instability issue.} To evaluate how each component contributes to the instability issue, we utilize the disentanglement and gradient accumulation strategy separately.
-Results are shown in Table~\ref{tab:componet_analysis}, where `GA for $\bm{\theta}$' indicates applying gradient accumulation when training the network weights, `Avg for $\bm{\alpha}$' indicates sampling candidate architectures for $K=7$ times and utilize the average loss to approximate the expectation.
-We observe that disentanglement can significantly improve the searching performance, indicating that the inconsistency issue is the principal reason for performance collapse.
-On one hand, inconsistent topology between search and evaluation results in inconsistent search objective; On the other hand, training weights of 14 operations (without disentanglement) is much more difficult than training 8 operations (with disentanglement), making the convergence slower.
-Moreover, we observe that gradient accumulation strategy on $\bm{\theta}$ and $\bm{\alpha}$ can both improve the search performance.
+We observe that TD alone can significantly improve the searching performance, showing that the \emph{inconsistency issue is the principal reason for performance collapse}.
+This is as expected.
+On the one hand, inconsistent topology between search and evaluation results in an inconsistent searching objective; On the other hand, training the weights of 14 operations (w/o TD) is much more difficult than training 8 operations (w/ TD), which degrades the convergence.

-\textbf{Sensitivity to the sampling number $K$.} Table~\ref{tab:sensitivity_K} compares accuracy by setting $K$ as $1, 4, 7, 10$.
-The average performance increases monotonically with $K$ but saturates when $K$=7.
-Therefore, we use $K$=7 by default.
+Moreover, we observe that gradient accumulation on $\bm{\theta}$ and $\bm{\alpha}$ can further improve the search performance, which confirms our analysis that performance collapse issue also comes from insufficient sampling.

-\textbf{Memory analysis.} Table~\ref{tab:mem_com} compares GPU memory cost under S0 search space on CIFAR-10.
-ROME has the lowest memory cost and this advantage can be signified given more candidate operations in search space.
+\textbf{Memory Analysis.} Table~\ref{tab:mem_com} compares GPU memory cost in S0 search space on CIFAR-10.
+ROME has the lowest memory cost thanks to our disentanglement of the search for topology.
+Unlike GDAS that preserves multiple edges for each node, we strictly sample 2 edges for each node leading to 26\% memory reduction compared to GDAS.